Kalli Castille, MS, RD, FAND, LD

 - Certified Specialist in Oncology Nutrition

 Practicing Since: 2001

-A registered and licensed dietitian, Castille earned master of science and bachelor of science degrees in nutritional sciences and healthcare administration from Oklahoma State University.
+Castille, a registered and licensed dietitian, earned master of science and bachelor of science degrees in nutritional sciences and healthcare administration from Oklahoma State University.

 Castille and her team are dedicated to helping patients stay strong and nutritionally balanced so their conventional treatment is not interrupted.
 They follow each patient throughout their care and communicate regularly with patients’ oncologists and other members of their care team.

 Castille says patients at Southwestern benefit from the individualized assessments and personal diet plans.
 She points out that her team has “the opportunity to work directly with our chefs, creating recipes and meals to incorporate all the foods, herbs and spices that have been scientifically proven to be beneficial to people with cancer.”

 By teaching good nutrition during cancer treatment, Castille and her team take the guesswork out of which foods to eat and which supplements to take.
 Aside from individual meetings with patients, the nutrition team provides continued support through education, including programs and classes on topics such as cooking at home, finding food products in your area and the relationship between a healthy diet and wellness.